SaiRanadheer/NASA-Pictures-App/README.md

 * Compile Android SDK: requires you to compile against API 23 or later.

 # Build
-Building Glide with gradle is fairly straight forward:
+Building the application with gradle is fairly straight forward:

 ```
 git clone https://github.com/SaiRanadheer/NASA-Pictures-app